Before you read on, click here to download our FREE guide to become debt free forever!

 Your own bank might not give you a lower rate (or only drop it by a few percent), but there are lots of competing banks that may want to steal the business and give you a better rate.

 Our favorite offer is Chase Slate®.
-You can save with a $0 introductory balance transfer fee, 0% introductory APR for 15 months on purchases and balance transfers, and $0 annual fee.
+You can save with a $0 introductory balance transfer fee and get 0% introductory APR for 15 months on purchases and balance transfers, and $0 annual fee.
 Plus, receive your Monthly FICO® Score for free.

-If you don’t think Chase is for you, consider Discover, which offers an intro 0% APR for 21 months (with a 3% balance transfer fee).
+If you think it will take longer to pay off your debt, consider Discover, which offers an intro 0% APR for 18 months (with a 3% balance transfer fee).
 MagnifyMoney keeps the most complete list of the longest and lowest rate deals available right now, including deals with no fees.
 Just answer a few questions about how your debt and much you can afford to pay, and you’ll get a personal list of the deals that will save you the most.

 You might be scared of a balance transfer, but there is no faster way to cut your interest payments than taking advantage of the best 0% or low interest deals banks are offering.